fukansystem/fukansystem.github.io/index.md

 Fukan System version numbers are determined by date, in Japan Standard Time (JST), at the time the release is built for the canarying test server.

+### 20181111 Major Updates

+- Implement patent family analysis
+- Implement selective subclustering
+- Bugfixes
+  - Fix houga analysis fails when there are facets missing publication year
+  - Fix a bug happens when there are facets missing author names in PubMed data
+- Minor infrastructure updates

 ### 20181030 Major Updates

 - General